 Houston Points of Pride

-- Houston has more than 500 cultural, visual and performing arts organizations, 90 of which are devoted to multicultural and minority arts and is one of five U.S. cities that offer year-round resident companies in all major performing arts.
+- Houston has 20 cultural powerhouses, 500 arts organizations and 12,000 visual and performing arts organizations, 90 of which are devoted to multicultural and minority arts and is one of five U.S. cities that offer year-round resident companies in all major performing arts.

 - More than 145 languages are spoken throughout the Houston area.

 - With more than 10,000 restaurants, representing over 70 countries and American regions, to choose from, Houston has you covered with a variation of eateries.